B-17 Survivors

 Painted as Sleepy Time Gal (42-107112, 381BG)

-Currently on display at the Air Mobility Command Museum in Dover, Delaware.
+On display at the Air Mobility Command Museum in Dover, Delaware.

 DB-17G